 Journalists' group covering state government since 1893 Created by the Ohio General Assembly in 1893 to accredit Statehouse reporters, the Ohio Legislative Correspondents Association (OLCA) spans the era from hand-set type and fountain pens, to VDTs and full-page pagination, to laptops, smart phones and Twitter feeds.
 OLCA members are professional journalists whose primary duties involve news coverage of the Legislature, state agencies and officials and politics.
-More than 40 OLCA members represent newspapers from around Ohio, as well as the Associated Press, daily information and photo services, radio stations and broadcast and cable television stations.
-OLCA functions independently to ensure only legitimate reporters are granted floor privileges in the House of Representatives and Senate.
+More than 40 OLCA members represent print and digital news organizations from around Ohio, as well as the Associated Press, daily information and photo services, radio stations and broadcast and cable television stations.
+OLCA functions independently to ensure only legitimate reporters are granted floor privileges in the Ohio House of Representatives and Ohio Senate.
 OLCA also acts as a watchdog to preserve the rights of the public and press to access government records and meetings.

 OLCA membership roster and contact information

 A list of OLCA members and their news media organizations, mailing addresses, telephone and fax numbers, e-mail addresses, web sites and other information may be viewed or downloaded by clicking the following link:

 There is no fax machine in the Press Room.
 All information to be distributed through the Press Room must be mailed or hand-delivered.
 Please provide 30 copies of releases for distribution to the Statehouse press corps.
 Information ideally also should be sent to members' individual offices by mail, fax or e-mail.
 Questions may be directed to the association's officers listed below.

 Ohio Legislative Correspondents Association officers (2019-2020)